Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness

-\Cref{plot_C} plots the optimal one-sided CIs in both directions along with the optimal affine FLCI and RMSE optimal affine estimator as a function of $C$.
-For very small values of $C$---smaller than $0.1$---the Lipschitz assumption implies that selection on pretreatment variables does not lead to substantial bias, and the optimal estimator and CIs incorporates this by tending toward the raw difference in means between treated and untreated individuals, which in this data set is negative.
-For $C\geq 0.2$, the point estimate is positive and remarkably stable as a function of $C$, ranging between $0.94$ and $1.15$, which suggests that the estimator and CIs are accounting for the possibility of selection bias by controlling for observables.
-The two-sided CIs become wider as $C$ increases, which, as can be seen from the figure, is due to greater potential bias resulting from a less restrictive parameter space.
+To examine sensitivity of the results to the specification of the parameter space $\mathcal{F}$, \Cref{plot_C} plots the estimator $\tilde{L}_{\delta}$ at the \ac{RMSE}-optimal choice of $\delta$, as well as \ac{CI} for the \ac{CATT} and \ac{PATT} when the smoothing parameter $\delta$ is chosen to optimize \ac{CI} length.
+For very small values of $C$---smaller than $0.1$---the Lipschitz assumption implies that selection on pretreatment variables does not lead to substantial bias, and the estimator and \acp{CI} incorporate this by tending toward the raw difference in means between treated and untreated individuals, which in this data set is negative.
+For $C\geq 0.2$, the point estimate is positive and remarkably stable as a function of $C$, ranging between $0.94$ and $1.14$, which suggests that the estimator and \acp{CI} are accounting for the possibility of selection bias by controlling for observables.
+The two-sided \acp{CI} become wider as $C$ increases, which, as can be seen from the figure, is due to greater potential bias resulting from a less restrictive parameter space.